KaitingLiu/Category-Splitting/Datasets/README.md

 ## 🎯 Category Splitting Evaluation

-Each dataset (`A/`, `B/`) also contains a folder for each coarse category used for category splitting evaluation:
+Each dataset (`A/`, `B/`) contains a folder for each coarse category, which is the splitting target, used for category splitting evaluation:

 ```
 <coarse_label>/